All You Need to Know About Park Guell Barcelona

 Park Guell Barcelona has a number of highlights such as The Dragon Stairway, The Serpentine Bench, Austria Gardens, El Drac, and Laundry Room Portico, among others.

-Park Guell has three entrances — the main entrance, Carretera del Carmel, and Passage de Sant Joseph de la Muntanya.
+Park Guell has three entrances — the main entrance, Carretera del Carmel, and Av. del Santuari de St. Josep de la Muntanya.